sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-setup-upgradedata-willshowui.md

 <tr class="odd">
 <td><p><strong>Never</strong></p></td>
 <td><p>Specifies that the UI is never displayed for this item.</p>
 <p><code>WillShowUI</code> only prevents Windows Setup UI pages from being displayed.
 If a critical error occurs, an error message might be displayed.
 To avoid displaying the error message, you can use the ErrorHandler.cmd file to automatically run a script to handle the error.
-For more information about ErrorHandler.cmd, see [Add a custom script to Windows Setup](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-a-custom-script-to-windows-setup).</p></td>
+For more information about ErrorHandler.cmd, see <a href="https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-a-custom-script-to-windows-setup" data-raw-source="[Add a custom script to Windows Setup](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-a-custom-script-to-windows-setup)">Add a custom script to Windows Setup</a>.</p></td>
 </tr>
 </tbody>
 </table>

 This string type does not support empty elements.
 Do not create an empty value for this setting.